Murder Tomorrow

-Murder Tomorrow is a 1938 British crime film directed by Donovan Pedelty and starring Gwenllian Gill, Jack Livesey and Molly Hamley-Clifford.
-It was made at Cricklewood Studios as a quota quickie for release by Paramount Pictures.
+Murder Tomorrow (also known as Murder To-morrow) is a 1938 British crime film directed by Donovan Pedelty and starring Gwenllian Gill, Jack Livesey and Molly Hamley-Clifford.
+It was written by Pedelty based on the 1937 play of the same title by Frank Harvey, and was made at Cricklewood Studios as a quota quickie for release by Paramount Pictures.